MilanGhimire/Covid19/README.md

 This app is designed by [Ghana Shyam Khadka](https://ghanashyamkhadka.com.np/) his [Dribbble](https://dribbble.com/shots/11284657-COVID-19-Statistics-App) and Developed by [Milan Ghimire](http://www.ghimiremilan.com.np) also thanks to all who gave feedback to XD design and in App too.

-Also thank you the [Awesome tutorial](https://www.youtube.com/channel/UCKNTZMRHPLXfqlbdOI7mCkg) by [AndroidDevs](https://github.com/androiddevs18) which inspired me to do this project in MVVM and helped me to learn MVVM.
+Also thanks for the [Awesome tutorial](https://www.youtube.com/channel/UCKNTZMRHPLXfqlbdOI7mCkg) by [AndroidDevs](https://github.com/androiddevs18) which inspired me to do this project in MVVM and helped me to learn MVVM.

 And special thanks to [Paras Nath Chaudhary](https://parasnath.com.np/).